 This “international law resource for judiciaries, justice sector professionals, and the rule of law community around the world” is published by the American Society of International Law and the International Judicial Academy.
 It includes cases of note, opinions and commentary, and news and event information.
 There is an archive going back to vol.1 issue 1, March 2006.

 The International Labour Organization (ILO) is a specialised agency of the United Nations which promotes labour rights and the decent treatment of working people.
 Select “Statistics and databases” to access ILO’s legal databases.
-These include NORMLEX, a database of international labour standards (ILO conventions, recommendations, ratification information, etc); and NATLEX, a database of national labour, social security and related human rights legislation.
+These include NORMLEX, a database of international labour standards (ratification information, reporting requirements, comments of the ILO’s supervisory bodies, etc.), and NATLEX, a database of national labour, social security and related human rights legislation.

 The International Law Commission (ILC) was established by the UN General Assembly in 1947 to promote the progressive development and codification of international law.
 Its site includes extensive information and documentation on the ILC’s activities.
 Both the annual report and the Yearbook are available back to 1949.
 The texts of treaties drafted by the ILC (eg the Vienna Convention on the Law of Treaties) are also provided.